 Nothing else took more than a few minutes.
 The County Manager asked for an emergency to get a road open.

 Here are links to each LAKE video of each agenda item, with a few notes, followed by a LAKE video playlist.
 See also the LAKE videos of the previous morning’s Work Session. and the agenda with LAKE notes.
+See also the LAKE videos of the preceding Planning Commission meeting.
 Plus REZ-2018-17 on the agenda last month and the county’s own videos of the 9 Oct 2018 Regular Session.
 The county did not post its own video of its Work Session.
 LAKE did get a copy by open records request, and will post it.

 - 1. Call to Order 2.
 Invocation 3.
 Pledge